 Our nursing home abuse lawyers in Wichita know visitors and guests to these facilities are often the only line of defense when it comes to ensuring the safety and welfare of our most vulnerable older adults.
 If you see something, say something.

-At Riedmiller, Andersen and Scott LLC, our veteran Wichita nursing home neglect attorneys believe victims and families deserve immediate access to experienced legal help without concerns over upfront costs.
+At Riedmiller, Andersen and Scott LLC, our veteran Wichita nursing home neglect lawyers believe victims and families deserve immediate access to experienced legal help without concerns over upfront costs.
 That’s why we offer confidential consultations and accept clients on a contingency fee basis, which means we get paid only when we are successful in winning compensation for you and your family.

 Common types of nursing home neglect and abuse include: